Logo Aéroport de Paris

 Source: IATA (International Air Transport Association)

-This growth in worldwide air traffic is ringing in a number of changes.
-Structurally, legacy airlines are increasingly competing with Gulf and Middle Eastern airlines that are capturing intercontinental traffic and connections to Asia and Africa.
-They face competition from low-cost airlines in the short/medium-haul market: low-cost airlines now account for 45% of the intra-European market.
+This growth in worldwide air traffic is bringing several changes.
+Structurally, legacy airlines are increasingly competing with Gulf and Middle Eastern airlines that capture intercontinental traffic and connections to Asia and Africa.
+They face competition from low-cost airlines on the short and medium-haul market: low-cost airlines now hold 45% of the intra-European market.

 45% of the intra-European market